rancher/opni-docs/docs/index.md

 For a basic installation with no persistent storage and no GPU, see [Basic Installation](deployment/basic.md)

-For a fully customizable installation, see [Advanced Installation](deployment/advanced.md)
+For a fully customizable installation (some manual configuration required), see [Advanced Installation](deployment/advanced.md)

 For the legacy quickstart documentation, see [Quickstart](deployment/quickstart.md)